HarryS2496/Kings-Fist-Webnovel/chapters/chapter1.md

 It was Gehenna.

-Or as he preferred to call her in his head, the Viper.
+Or as Gerwyn preferred to call her in his head, the Viper.

 “Oh, look who finally showed up.”
 Mercer snapped as she walked in.